bentonwong/rt_bart/README.md

-# Real Time BART.gov Train Departures by Benton Wong (c) 2017
+# Real Time BART.gov Train Departures by Benton Wong for Flatiron School (c) 2017

 This gem will provide a simple and quick way to get real time departures and individual station information from a CLI interface for every station in the Bay Area Rapid Transit (BART) system.